 The perfect Apple tablet for artists, the iPad Pro is my choice for best iPad drawing tablet for young adults, college and art students, and the best personal tablet I know overall for any and every kind of use.

 Best Budget iPad Drawing Tablet for Young Adults

 At this age, whether your beloved is an advanced artist or still starting out, I really think it is important to have the best tools possible, ones that won’t hold them back as they advance in talent, ability and interest.
 As such, I’m not going to recommend lower level iPads here, for best budget Apple tablets for young adult artists, but instead the least expensive iPad Pro configuration, with a smaller screen (still plenty big enough for artists, though), no cellular capability and with smaller onboard storage – at a much lower price.

-With bigger screen than most other recommendations on this list, a still large 128 GB of onboard storage, and the same Liquid Retina display, wonderful pen-to-screen feeling and optimal overall creative experience, the 11 inch Apple iPad Pro is my choice for the best budget iPad for any art student, college student, young professional or aspiring amateur artist, and an absolutely priceless high-level artist tool.
+With a bigger screen than most other recommendations on this list, a still large 128 GB of onboard storage, and the same Liquid Retina display, wonderful pen-to-screen feeling and optimal overall creative experience, the 11 inch Apple iPad Pro is my choice for the best budget iPad for any art student, college student, young professional or aspiring amateur artist, and an absolutely priceless high-level artist tool.

 For young adults, who are just starting out on their own life path – whether they are going to university or art school, starting on a new career, or still sleeping in your basement and painting portraits of your family dog – we will offer two choices for the best art and drawing tablet:

 - The Microsoft Surface Book 3 – the best all-around Windows computer / tablet for artists